ArnauDavis/tasteBook/README.md

 --make images on feed and profile same size in 2 order columns

---turn actual post user id into user name
+--turn actual post user id into user name (actually wasn't too bad and I even realized I can get the actual poster user info too, how cool)

+-secret task, I want to fix post into a component so I don't have to render it with a new dashboard, header, etc

 ---